bgonzalezbustamante/chilean-undersecretaries/README.md

 - González-Bustamante, B., & Olivares, A. (2015).
 Rotación de subsecretarios en Chile: Una exploración de la segunda línea gubernamental, 1990-2014. *Revista de Gestión Pública, IV*(2), 151-190.
 DOI: [10.22370/rgp.2015.4.2.2230](https://doi.org/10.22370/rgp.2015.4.2.2230)

-Download the BibTeX file [here](refs/BIB-Undersecretaries.bib), which includes the biographical data of this repository.
+Download the BibTeX file [here](refs/BIB-Undersecretaries.bib), which includes the bibliographical data of this repository.

 ## Metadata and Preservation

-This data is stored with version control on a GitHub repository.
+This data set is stored with version control on a GitHub repository.
 Furthermore, a Digital Object Identifier is provided by Zenodo.
 The structure of the repository is detailed below.

 ``` r
 chilean-undersecretaries